t-ushizawa/ushipay_portfolioSite/README.md

 # ushipay_portfolioSite

-this is my first programing article .please watch and tell me something you think.
+This is my first website I made.
+Please watch and tell me something you think.